briward/dmspec/README.md

 ## Structure of the specification
 The structure of the specification was created and refined over time.
-For more information about the purpose of each section, please read the associated README document.
+For more information about the purpose of each section, please read the respective README document.

 * **Assets** - [More information](https://github.com/briward/dmspec/blob/develop/assets/README.md)